- By Ronak Halani

 Agile Automations case study - RPA to manage a major product change for a leading UK bank

-"Too many of the attempts in embedding RPA in the corporate offices have failed due to this scenario.
+"Many attempts in embedding RPA in the corporate offices have failed due to this typical operational challenge.
 Imagine you had a software that could do exactly what you initially planned to do, with all the logic and foreseeable scenarios included, and then there is a system or process change - which means you need to redefine the logic and bring the automation back to the drawing board to re-configure or in worst case, even re-develop it.
 This overhead of maintenance effort sometimes offsets the benefits earned/expected."

 Several of our clients have had to go through the pain in their journey to adapt 'smart' automations.